kianatahleigh/ToddlerTimeApplication/README.md

 ## Known Issues

 - Timer visuals need optimization for a smoother visual transition.
-- The `numberOfChildren` section needs to be optimized to accurately reflect the data visible to users.
+- The `numberOfChildren` section needs to be optimized to accurately reflect the data visible to users as in the number of children a user has.
+- Forgot Password page needs to be updated to send a reset link to user's registered email.

 ## Author